brandonkal/linaria/docs/BUNDLERS_INTEGRATION.md

 const MiniCssExtractPlugin = require('mini-css-extract-plugin');
 ```

-Linaria handles evaluation of Javascript in your CSS.
+Linaria handles evaluation of JavaScript in your CSS.
 It is expected that you integrate Linaria with your existing CSS build pipeline, using a tool like postcss-loader to enable features such as nesting and auto-prefixing.

 A minimal config would be to use postcss-nested and autoprefixer: